 In hindsight, the nominal figures for economic growth seem unbelievable: in 1992, the GDP was less than €1 billion, against more than €22 billion in 2017.
 In real terms, growth in that period was naturally not that big, and remained somewhere near 500-600%.

 Nevertheless, it is difficult to say how much life has improved, because needs have grown hand in hand with wages and prices.
-In any case, our life has been considerably more dynamic and wealthy in the last 25 years than in the interwar period (1918-1940).
+In any case, our life has been considerably more dynamic and wealthy after the restoration of independence than in the interwar period (1918-1940).

 The same can be said about residential construction.
 It is unlikely that Estonia will match the intensive level of flat-building seen during the mass construction of concrete-panel apartment buildings as before, nor as many large power stations and high-voltage power lines, or as much land improvement.
 Instead, we think about how to reduce electricity consumption even more, or how to increase the yield of milk from one cow to more than 8,000 kg.